anbox-cloud/discourse-docs/index.md

 Along with bug fixes and general improvements, Anbox Cloud 1.15 includes the following changes:

-* The Anbox Cloud Appliance now supports Ubuntu 22.04
+* Support for Ubuntu 22.04 in the Anbox Cloud Appliance
 * [Out-of-band data version 2](https://discourse.ubuntu.com/t/exchange-out-of-band-data/21834)
 * Audio-only streaming support
-* Development mode support in AMS for containers
+* Support for a development mode for containers in AMS

 For detailed information, see the [Release notes](https://discourse.ubuntu.com/t/release-notes/17842).